CUCC Expedition Handbook

 Every expedition depends on the work of previous expos.
 The first priority

-is to make sure that all the work of last year's expo is finished.
-This means
+is to make sure that all the work of last year's expo is finished (but

-know whom to hassle.
-This should be the job of last year's expo committee, of
+This should be the job of last year's expo

-- All survey data from field notes to survey book
+- All survey data from field notes to survey folder

 - Passage descriptions written